coffeexcode/capstone/README.md

 See project located under `/website` for all of our web based development.
 For a more detailed look at this part of the project, please see [`/website/README.md`](website/README.md).

 ### Mobile Application
-See project located under `/mobile` for all of our web based development.
+See project located under `/mobile` for all of our mobile based development.
 For a more detailed look at this part of the project, please see [`/mobile/README.md`](mobile/README.md).

 ### Backend Services
 **QR Code Management System**